metafs-platform/metafs-core-rust/README.md

 This project is licensed under the following terms:
 1. Apache License, Version 2.0
 2. GNU General Public License, Version 3

-Please Note: If you choose to use this software under the Apache License, Version 2.0, and any provision of that license is determined to be invalid or unenforceable in a jurisdiction (including but not limited to the patent clause), this software will instead be licensed under the terms of the GNU General Public License, Version 3 or later, for that jurisdiction.

 ## Acknowledgments
 * FUSE: Foundation for the filesystem integration.